aarushivijay1/NASA-DATA/README.md

 ![Screenshot 2019-11-15 at 6 12 35 PM](https://user-images.githubusercontent.com/52317352/68990042-6f70ee80-081c-11ea-89ed-07be12026182.png)

+- To view more information, you can click the "click for more information" button.
+A second window will pop-up, which looks like this -

 The user can enter dates on their own and wait for the application to work its magic!